5 Best Cask Finishes for Whiskey Beginners and Why

 Michter’s has earned a devoted following for its Toasted Barrel Finish Bourbon, and for good reason.
 Instead of using a barrel with a heavy char, this bourbon is finished in a cask that has been toasted over a fire.
 This subtle difference has a major impact on the flavor.
 The toasting process enhances the bourbon’s natural sweetness and brings out delicate notes of smoke, spice, and campfire marshmallow without the intensity of a deep char.
 It’s a nuanced and elegant spirit that showcases incredible craftsmanship and a deep understanding of how wood influences whiskey.

-Jefferson’s Ocean Aged at Sea
+Jefferson’s Ocean Aged at Sea: A Salty Twist

 For a truly one-of-a-kind experience, look no further than Jefferson’s Ocean Aged at Sea.
 This bourbon takes a novel journey, aging in barrels on ships that cross the equator multiple times.
 The constant motion of the waves ensures the whiskey has more contact with the barrel walls, while the salty sea air permeates the wood.
 This imparts a distinct savory, briny quality that you won’t find anywhere else, beautifully complementing the traditional caramel and vanilla notes.
 It’s a fantastic story in a bottle and a testament to how environment can shape flavor.

-Joseph Magnus Triple Cask Finish
+Joseph Magnus: The Art of the Triple Cask Finish

 Joseph Magnus offers a masterclass in blending and finishing with its Triple Cask Finish Bourbon.
 This expression is a marriage of straight bourbons finished in three different types of casks: Oloroso sherry, Pedro Ximénez sherry, and cognac.
 Each barrel contributes its own unique character, resulting in a remarkably complex and layered spirit.
 You’ll find notes of dark fruit, citrus, and nuts from the sherry casks, along with a rich, velvety texture from the cognac finish.
 It’s an intricate and highly praised bourbon that delivers a premium tasting experience.